codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ![TeamCC](./assets/tutorials/redis_queue/team_cc.png)

-When creating a Code Capsules account a Team called Team personal is created by default.
-This team allows collaborative development by allowing you to invite people to work on and view your applications.
+When creating a Code Capsules account, a Personal Team is created by default.
+A Team is great for collaborative development, as you can invite people to work on and view your applications.

-## Connect to GitHub
+## Connecting to GitHub
 Now we need to connect our Github account to our Code Capsules account so that our applications can be pulled from GitHub repositories.

 Do this by clicking the profile image button on the top right of the screen and then finding and clicking the GitHub button.